jordibalcellss/esbart/README.md

 #### cron

 The unused password change keys *can* be expired regularly using cron.
-For instance, daily:
+An hourly run will ensure that they are expired quite close past `TOKEN_EXPIRES_H`:

 ```
 sudo crontab -u apache -l